Increasing evidence weighs against taking antidepressants for mild-to-moderate symptoms, given their side effects.

 Meanwhile, growing evidence suggests antidepressants may not work nearly as often as they’re prescribed.

 It’s long been known that average response to antidepressants hovers around 50 percent, meaning that half of all people who take them feel better — no longer have depressive symptoms and achieve remission — after 6 to 8 weeks (how long most studies last).
 The other half, at minimum, are generally not helped.

 Compare that 50 percent to the placebo effect, in which people given a nonactive substitute for medication, usually a sugar pill, report feeling better.
 The placebo effect has consistently been measured at 30 to 40 percent over decades of medical research, and it even seems to be growing in antidepressant trials.

 That means antidepressants may be little better than “expensive Tic-Tacs,” as Newsweek memorably put it in 2011.

 Keith Johnsgard, PhD, a retired psychologist and professor emeritus of psychology at San Jose State University, says consumers are right to be concerned.

-Johnsgard points to a meta-analysis (a review of multiple studies) published in 2010 in the Journal of the American Medical Association.
+Johnsgard points to a meta-analysis (a review of multiple studies) published in the Journal of the American Medical Association.
 The authors looked at six studies of 718 patients with mild, moderate, severe, and very severe depression.
 Of those, only the very severely depressed saw benefits with antidepressants.
 For everyone else, there was no significant difference between the medication and a placebo.
 The results suggest, Johnsgard says, that “you might as well be prescribing jelly beans as Zoloft to your patients.”

 For the severely depressed, antidepressants have been shown to be effective in several trials.
 There’s little disagreement on this point.
 Yet for mild-to-moderate depression — which amounts to as many as three-quarters of those suffering from depression — there is far less evidence for the use of antidepressants.